-Although the KOYOT 4 was tested by expert acrobatic pilots in extreme situations, it was not designed for it.
-We do not recommend using this glider for acrobatic flying!!!
+Although the KLIMBER P was tested by expert acrobatic pilots in extreme situations, it was not designed for it.
+We do not recommend using this glider for acrobatic flying!

+Acrobatics is still a relatively new discipline in paragliding.
 We consider acrobatic flights to be any form of piloting different than standard flights.
 Learning acrobatic manoeuvres should be conducted under the supervision of qualified instructors within a school environment and over water with all safety/rescue elements in place.
 Centrifugal forces as high as 4 to 5 g can be exerted on the body and wing during extreme manoeuvres.